Location: 110 Charing Cross Road

 On 16th December 1969, to honour Noel Coward’s 70th birthday, there was a special midnight matinee and the theatre’s foyer bar was renamed the Noel Coward Bar.

 In the ’80s and ’90s, the Phoenix Theatre was home to many notable productions including, Stephen Schwartz’s The Baker’s Wife, Stephen Sondheim’s Into The Woods and numerous successful productions of Shakespeare plays.
-More recently, the theatre has played host to: Blood Brothers, which transferred from the then Albery Theatre and now Noel Coward Theatre in November 1991, and closed after a 21 year run on 10th November 2012, becoming the theatre’s longest running production; the West End debut of Once, which starred Ronan Keating; Bend It Like Beckham; Guys and Dolls, which starred Rebel Wilson; Vincent Simone and Flavia Cacace’s The Last Tango; the one month revival of Dirty Dancing; and Gary Barlow and Tim Firth’s The Girls.
+More recently, the theatre has played host to: Blood Brothers, which transferred from the then Albery Theatre and now Noel Coward Theatre in November 1991, and closed after a 21 year run on 10th November 2012, becoming the theatre’s longest running production; the West End debut of Once, which starred Ronan Keating; Bend It Like Beckham; Guys and Dolls, which starred Rebel Wilson; Vincent Simone and Flavia Cacace’s The Last Tango; the one month revival of Dirty Dancing; Gary Barlow and Tim Firth’s The Girls; the short revival of Andrew Lloyd Webber and Tim Rice’s Evita.

 The Phoenix Theatre is located on Charing Cross Road.
 It is very close to Leicester Square, Covent Garden and Cambridge Circus, where there are many restaurants, bars and cafes with outdoor space for the summer.
 Trafalgar Square is a short distance away.
 Piccadilly Circus is also around a ten minute walk away.